Five best ways to advertise your business online

-If you’re considering advertising your business online, you might feel overwhelmed by the number of opportunities available.
+You might feel overwhelmed by the number of opportunities available.
+But don't worry, we've got you covered.

 From PPC to CTR, the acronyms and options can be baffling.
 So we've summed up the five top ways top promote your business online below.